Oral Health Connections (2-hrs)

-This 3-hour CDE course highlights the evidence-based guidelines for delivering dental care to pregnant women and people with diabetes, including specific circumstances and considerations related to these two conditions.
+This course highlights evidence-based guidelines for delivering dental care to pregnant women and people with diabetes, including specific circumstances and considerations related to these two conditions.

 At the end of the course participants will: